Sviatoslav Dziadykevych

-Sviatoslav Dziadykevych (born August 6, 1995) is a Ukrainian footballer who plays as a forward for Toronto Falcons.
+Sviatoslav Dziadykevych (Святослав Юрійович Дзядикевич; born August 6, 1995) is a Ukrainian footballer who plays as a forward.

-Playing career
+Club career

 Ukraine

 Dziadykevych began at the academy level with Karpaty Lviv.
-Ultimately, he became involved with the senior team and was placed on the reserve side in 2013.
+Ultimately, he graduated to the senior team and was placed on the reserve side in 2013.

 In 2016, he played with FC Chortkiv in the Ukrainian Amateur Football League.
 He joined the professional ranks for the 2017-18 season to compete in the Ukrainian Second League with Nyva Ternopil.
-His stint at the professional level ended after two months when both parties mutually arrived to terminate the contract.
+In his second season with Nyva, he competed in the 2017–18 Ukrainian Cup against Metalist 1925 Kharkiv.
+His stint at the professional level ended after two months when both parties mutually agreed to terminate the contract.
 In total, he appeared in 5 matches with Nyva.

-After his tenure at the professional level, he returned to the western Ukrainian amateur circuit, to play with Nyva Terebovlya.
+After his tenure at the professional level, he returned to the western Ukrainian amateur circuit to play with Nyva Terebovlya.
 However, his season was cut short as he received an injury.
-In his short tenure with Terebovlya, he would appear in 4 matches and recorded 8 goals.
+In his short tenure with Terebovlya, he would appear in 4 matches and record 8 goals.
 In the spring of 2018, he played with Zboriv Colossus.
-After several months with Zboriv he left the club in August of 2018.
-Instead, he would complete the 2018 season with his former team Krystal Chortkiv.
+After several months with Zboriv, he left the club in August 2018.
+Instead, he would complete the 2018 season with his former team, Krystal Chortkiv.